dojo-modeling/dojo-docs/data-registration.md

 After the dataset has been transformed a preview will be shown in the ready-to-use format.
 If the dataset is large, a random sample of 100 rows is taken to allow the user to spot check accuracy.
 All `features` are "stacked" on top of each other.
 Qualifiers are added as additional columns to the right.

 ![Preview](imgs/preview.png)

+During this step, we attempt to automatically normalize all place names to the [GADM standard](https://gadm.org/).
+If your dataset contained columns for things like country, admin 1, ISO codes, etc we perform entity resolution behind-the-scenes to ensure that the place name spelling matches GADM.
+This ensures consistent place naming for downstream data consumers.

 If everything looks good the user can download this table if they wish.
 To save their work, the user **must `Submit to Dojo`**.
 Upon success the user can register another dataset or view the final metadata in Dojo.